ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'kdc_nonce', 'kdc_cred', 'kdc_cred_verify'.
 These parameters are relevant for a Client that joins a group for which, as per the used application profile of this specification, the KDC has an associated public key and this is required for the correct group operation.

+* 'rekeying_scheme'.
+This parameter is relevant for a Client that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.

 * 'mgt_key_material'.
-This parameter is relevant for a Client that supports any advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.
+This parameter is relevant for a Client that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.

-TODO: Add the upcoming 'rekeying_scheme', 'mgt_group_uri'.
+TODO: Add the upcoming 'mgt_group_uri'.

 # ACE Groupcomm Error Identifiers {#error-types}